Right now, your study plans for the NCIDQ may look something like this:

 - Go for a walk or step away while you’re studying.
 Schedule breaks or set a timer so you can interrupt yourself.

-Most of all, you need to create a study strategy that helps you learn using a variety of methods and lets you interleave as you go.
+Most of all, you need to create a study strategy that helps you learn using various methods and lets you interleave as you go.

-Also, use different learning tools including: drawing practice, reading, quizzes, videos, live chats and webinars.
+Also, you can use different learning tools, including sketching, reading, quizzes, videos, live chats, and webinars.
 Each of these things helps break the pattern and lets you learn in the best possible way.